shosukenoma/stock-price-scraper/README.md

 ## Install
 To run this project, you will need to install [Go](https://go.dev/doc/install)
-Once you have Go installed on your local machine, run the following commands on terminal:
+Once you have Go installed on your local machine, run the following commands in the terminal:
 ```
 git clone https://github.com/shosukenoma/stock-price-scraper.git
 go get -u github.com/gocolly/colly/...